decentraland/documentation/content/creator/scene-editor/smart-items/play-videos.md

 Each scene has its own streaming address and key, only the scene admins have access to the key, but they can share it with other users.
 Users who are streaming don't need to be in Decentraland, they could even be using a mobile app.

 Only one stream can be active at a time in your scene, even if your scene has multiple screens.
-If you try to start a new stream while another is active, the new stream will stop and overwrite the current one.
+If you try to start a new stream while another is active, the new stream will stop and overwrite the current one, so if there are multiple streamers make sure they're well coordinated.

 ### Streaming from other sources